r57zone/DualShock4-emulator/README.md

 If necessary, you can swap bumpers and triggers, as well as the "share" button and pressing the touchpad, to do this change the `SwapTriggersShoulders` or `SwapShareTouchPad` parameter to `1` in the "Config.ini" configuration file.

+Changing the dead zone of sticks for drifting sticks is supported.
+Press "ALT" + "F10" to get the values, paste them into the "Config.ini" configuration file, into the `Deadzone` parameters and restart the program.

 ## Touchpad
 Game | Action
 ------------ | -------------